jfrog/research/vulnerabilities/qemu-rce-xray-520621.md

 type: vulnerability
 ---
 ## Summary
-A heap overflow in QEMU can allow an authenticated network attacker to perform remote code execution
+A heap overflow in QEMU can allow an authenticated network attacker to perform a VM escape

 ## Component